 L. reuteri 30242, a Specialized Probiotic for Heart Health, etc.

 I first read about Lactobacillus reuteri in an MIT study summarized by ergo-log.
 The title would grab the attention of any 40-plus year-old male: “probiotic Lactobacillus reuteri ATCC 6475 boosts testosterone synthesis”.

 As I’ve said before in the various testosterone articles I’ve written, I stay perched on the lookout for natural ways to boost testosterone.
-I had never contemplating doing so with a particular probiotic strain, so was intrigued by this MIT study, particularly given that it referenced other studies that indicated L. reuteri also could reduce excess body weight, boost the production of anti-inflammatory interleukin-10 by immune cells, and reduce the synthesis of pro-inflammatory signal proteins such as interleukin-6 and interleukin-17.
+I had never contemplating doing so with a particular probiotic strain, so was intrigued by this MIT study, particularly given that it referenced other studies that indicated L. reuteri also could cut excess body weight, boost the production of anti-inflammatory interleukin-10 by immune cells, and cut the synthesis of pro-inflammatory signal proteins such as interleukin-6 and interleukin-17.

 So, to summarize, L. reuteri was shown to:

 - Increase testosterone

 - Decrease inflammation, generally regarded as the precursor to most chronic disease.